Milo Goes to College: Background and writing

-Recording, title, and cover art
+Recording

 Milo Goes to College was recorded in June 1982 at Total Access Recording in Redondo Beach, California with Glen "Spot" Lockett, who had also engineered and produced the Fat EP.
 The title and cover illustration referenced Aukerman's departure from the band to attend college; he enrolled at El Camino College for one year, then attended the University of California, San Diego from 1983 to 1985, where he studied biology.
 According to Stevenson, "There was never the idea of Milo not being a scientist and Milo staying in the band.
 He was always real clear about being into his science first and foremost."
 A note on the back sleeve of the LP read "In dedication to Milo Aukerman from the Descendents", and was signed by the other three members.

+Artwork

 The cover illustration was done by Jeff "Rat" Atkinson, based on earlier caricatures drawn by Aukerman's Mira Costa High School classmate Roger Deuerlein depicting Aukerman as the class nerd.
 Atkinson drew several versions of the character wearing different shirts, and Stevenson selected the version with the necktie for its collegiate look.
 The Milo character became a mascot for the band and was later reinterpreted by other artists for the covers of I Don't Want to Grow Up (1985), Everything Sucks (1996), "I'm the One" (1997), "When I Get Old" (1997), 'Merican (2004), Cool to Be You (2004), Hypercaffium Spazzinate (2016), and SpazzHazard (2016).

 Release

 Milo Goes to College was released through New Alliance Records, an independent record label run by D. Boon and Mike Watt of the San Pedro-based punk band the Minutemen, who were contemporaries of the Descendents.
 The album sold around one thousand copies locally from its initial pressings.

 There was no tour to support the album.
 With Aukerman away at college, the Descendents recruited Ray Cooper as both singer and second guitarist and continued performing locally for a time during 1982 and 1983.
 They would occasionally perform as a quintet when Aukerman would join them during his return visits to Los Angeles.
 The band was mostly on hiatus for the next few years while Stevenson played in Black Flag.
 Guitarist and founding member Frank Navetta quit the band during this time, burning all his musical equipment and moving to Oregon to become a professional fisherman.
 The Descendents reconvened in 1985, with Cooper on guitar, for the recording of I Don't Want to Grow Up.

-In 1987 New Alliance was sold to SST Records, who re-released Milo Goes to College on LP, cassette, and compact disc.
+In 1987, New Alliance was sold to SST Records, who re-released Milo Goes to College on LP, cassette, and compact disc.
 It was also reissued in 1988 as part of the compilation album Two Things at Once.